-The annual conference World Water Week happening on the 23-27 August 2021 with the theme Building Resilience Faster, will help co-create solutions that can have an immediate impact.
+The annual conference World Water Week on the 23-27 August 2021 with the theme Building Resilience Faster, helped co-create solutions that can have an immediate impact.

-There are more than 300 sessions on a broad range of topics, curated by SIWI but convened by world-leading organizations that share their latest insights.
+There were more than 300 sessions on a broad range of topics, curated by SIWI but convened by world-leading organizations that share their latest insights.

-World Water Week’s programme revolves around five top challenges that require immediate attention, including resilient societies, nature and cities.
+World Water Week’s programme revolved around five top challenges that required immediate attention, including resilient societies, nature and cities.

 To learn more about World Water Week, please click here: https://www.worldwaterweek.org/news/welcome-to-the-most-important-world-water-week-ever

-Practical Action will be taking part in two sessions related to these topics such as climate resilience and cities and all sessions are available free of charge to registered participants.
+Practical Action took part in two sessions related to these topics such as climate resilience and cities.
+All sessions were available free of charge to registered participants.

 Session one: Scaling Up Climate-Resilient Farming Through Solar Technology